mongodb/specifications/source/retryable-writes/retryable-writes.rst

 cluster; however, that can only be reported as a server-side error (discussed later).

+Write commands executed on a standalone server do not support retryable behavior as standalone servers do not have an oplog.
+Drivers MUST NOT consider the server type when deciding to include a transaction ID in a supported write command and instead rely on the server to raise an error in this case.
+Such an error will inform users that the driver has been misconfigured.

 Write commands specifying an unacknowledged write concern (e.g. ``{w: 0})``) do not support retryable behavior.
 Drivers MUST NOT add a transaction ID to any write command with an unacknowledged write concern executed within a MongoClient